Medically reviewed by Drugs.com. Last updated on Jan 12, 2023.

 In the United States, idiopathic inflammatory myopathies affect about 1 out of every 100,000 people.
 Polymyositis and dermatomyositis are most common in women, whereas inclusion body myositis affects men more often.
 Symptoms can start at any age, but the average age of first symptoms is a bit younger in dermatomyositis and polymyositis (age 50) than in inclusion body myositis (age 60).

 So far, most of the evidence suggests that polymyositis and dermatomyositis are autoimmune disorders, illnesses in which the immune system mistakenly attacks the body's own tissues.
-The muscles of people with inclusion body myositis contain an abnormal protein called amyloid, but the reason it forms is unknown.
-This amyloid protein is similar to the protein deposited in the brains of people with Alzheimer's disease, and some experts believe that the two diseases may develop the same way.
 In inclusion body myositis, the muscle also contains tiny structures that resemble viral particles (called inclusion bodies), although no viral infection has been consistently identified in association with this disease.

 In dermatomyositis, cancer is found in approximately 10% to 20% of cases.
 Sometimes, the muscle problem develops first.
 In other cases, the cancer is detected before the myositis.

 Myositis that is otherwise quite similar to polymyositis or dermatomyositis may accompany other autoimmune disease such as systemic lupus erythematosus (SLE) or progressive systemic sclerosis (also called scleroderma).

 - Benign acute myositis.
 In benign acute myositis, a young child suddenly develops severe leg pain and cannot walk normally.
 These symptoms are dramatic and frightening, but they usually disappear within a few days.
 Benign acute myositis usually occurs in children who are recovering from the flu or some other respiratory infection caused by a virus.
 Doctors are not sure whether the child's muscle symptoms are caused by the virus itself or by the body's immune reaction to the virus.